Foreign tax credits (FTCs)

 Patents and R&D tax credit

-As an alternative for the above investment deduction for patents and R&D, a company may opt for a tax credit for which the advantage corresponds to the advantage of the investment deduction (i.e. 13.5% one-time and 20.5% for a spread investment deduction for tax year 2021), multiplied by the normal CIT rate of 25% as of tax year 2021.
+As an alternative for the above investment deduction for patents and R&D, a company may opt for a tax credit for which the advantage corresponds to the advantage of the investment deduction (i.e. 13.5% one-time and 20.5% for a spread investment deduction for tax year 2021), multiplied by the normal CIT rate of 25%.
 The investment deduction implies a deduction of the taxable basis, while the tax credit is a reduction of the tax due.
 A key advantage of the tax credit for patents and R&D is that it is refundable if it has not been deducted for five subsequent tax years.

 Note that the amount of the tax credit should be deducted from the basis of the NID.